Elozino-Egonmwan/Sentiment-Classification/README.md

 * To repeat the 'train', 'test' or 'inference' modes on the `baseline model` simply change model choice to `baseline`

 `!python src/sent_analysis.py -model 'baseline' -mode 'test'`

+* See outputs in `output` folder and evaluation results in